learningequality/kolibri/python_packages/kolibri-oidc-client-plugin/README.md

 ## How can I install this plugin?

-1. Inside your Kolibri virtual environment: `pip install kolibri_oidc_client_plugin`
+1. Inside your Kolibri virtual environment: `pip install kolibri-oidc-client-plugin`

 2. Activate the plugin: `kolibri plugin enable kolibri_oidc_client_plugin`